merliot/hub/models/common/docs/install/demo.md

 #### Install Instructions

-1. Click the download link to obtain the installer file for your device.
-The installer is built to run on Raspberry Pi OS and will install the device as a service with automatic restart on boot.
+1. Click the download link to obtain the Demo installer file.
+The installer is built to run on Linux x86-64 and will install the Demo as a service with automatic restart on boot.

 2. (Optional) Verify the MD5 checksum matches the installer file MD5 checksum.